johndrothe/TAvChart/README.md

-Swing Working Hours is a Java/Swing desktop application that generates diagrams showing the normal working hours (and lunch hour) for each member of a document.
+TAvChart is a Java/Swing desktop application that generates diagrams showing the normal availability (and lunch hour) for each member of a team.

 <div style="width:600px">